miraisolutions/secretsanta/README.md

 ### Continuous Integration

 Continuous Integration (CI) aims to keep state updated to always match the code currently checked in a repository.
-This typically includes a build, automated test runs, up to making sure that the newly built artifacts are deployed to a target environment.
-This helps developers by providing timely feedback and users by showing what the results of certain checks were on a given version of the code.
+This typically includes a build, automated test runs, and possibly making sure that the newly built artifacts are deployed to a target environment.
+This helps developers and users by providing timely feedback and showing what the results of certain checks were on a given version of the code.

 This repository uses [Travis CI](https://travis-ci.org) to run tests automatically when new commits are pushed.
 Results